CKs-Technology-News/PrivacyTools/README.md

 - [Approach Zero](https://approach0.xyz/search/) – A math-aware search engine.
 - [Big Search](https://github.com/garywill/BigSearch) – Handily use / switch any one or multiple (uninterruptedly) search engines (or search any websites).
 - [ElasticSearch](https://www.elastic.co/de/elasticsearch/) – Open Source search engine based on RESTful and Analytics data.
-    - [Sonic](https://github.com/valeriansaliou/sonic) – Fast, lightweight & schema-less search backend.
+    - [Sonic](https://github.com/valeriansaliou/sonic) – Fast, lightweight & schema-less search back-end.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
 - [Ecosia](https://www.ecosia.org/) – A search engine based in Berlin, Germany which uses Bing as upper layer.
 - [Flexsearch](https://flexsearch.net/) – Flexible & Fast .net Search Engine.
 - [Givero](https://www.givero.com/) – Based in Denmark, Givero offers more privacy than Google and combines search with charitable donations.